-The DLQI/CDLQI will be completed by the subject on a worksheet prior to any safety and efficacy evaluations.
-The questionnaires are self-explanatory and will be filled in by the subjects without the need for a detailed explanation.
-The DLQI and CDLQI are presented in [Appendix 4](#) and [Appendix 5](#), respectively.
+The DLQI will be completed by the subject on a worksheet prior to any safety and efficacy evaluations.
+The questionnaire is self-explanatory and will be filled in by the subject without the need for a detailed explanation.
+The DLQI is presented in [Appendix 7](#).